If you’re looking for one of the best restaurants in North Sydney, then look no further.

 Charlie & Franks offers amazing food, in a relaxed, homely environment.
 All the ingredients are sourced ethically and are as sustainable as possible.

 When it comes to the menu, you can find a range of tasty, proper food.
-One of our favorite items was the Korean-style fried chicken burger with fries and a chai latte.
+One of our favourite items was the Korean-style fried chicken burger with fries and a chai latte.
 There’s also an excellent selection of salads and green juices if that’s your thing.

 When it comes to the food itself, the butter chicken and roasted macadamia nuts are extraordinary.
 There are also barbecued lamb cutlets, papri chaat, and samosa that will knock your socks off.